mobxjs/mobx-state-tree/README.md

 ## Contributing

+Extensive pull requests are best discussed in an issue first.

+Setting up the environment:
 1. Clone this repository
-2. Yarn is the package manager of choice.
+2.  yarn is the package manager of choice.
 Make sure to run Node 8 or higher.
-3. Run `yarn install && yarn run bootstrap`.
+3. Run `yarn install` on the root.
-4. Run `yarn build` at least once in `packages/mobx-state-tree`
-5. For MST changes: go to `packages/mobx-state-tree` and run `yarn watch` (the test runner is Jest)
-6. Editor settings are optimized for VS Code, so just run `code .` in the root folder.
+4. Editor settings are optimized for VS Code, so just run `code .` in the root folder.
 Debugger settings are included in the project.

+For `mobx-state-tree`:
+1. Go to `packages/mobx-state-tree` and run `yarn jest` to ensure all tests pass.
-7. After updating jsdocs, best run `yarn build-docs`
+2. After updating jsdocs, better run `yarn build-docs` in `packages/mobx-state-tree` to regenerate them.

-8. When creating PRs, make sure to check the travis build, it will run some tests which are by default not run locally
-9. Extensive pull requests are best discussed in an issue first
+For `mst-middlewares`:
+1. Go to `packages/mst-middlewares` and run `yarn jest` to ensure all tests pass.
+2. If your changes depend on a change in `packages/mobx-state-tree` you will need to run `yarn buld` there first!

+Once you think your PR is ready:
+1. Run on the root `yarn build` to ensure it all builds.
+2. Run on the root `yarn test` to ensure all tests pass.
+3. Create the PR on GitHub.
+4. Check the CI build passes on the PR thread in GitHub.

-10. Have fun!
+Have fun!

 ## Thanks!